 Research and Teaching Aimed at Human Flourishing

 The EPG leads initiatives to connect more specialized academic research in ethics, epistemology and metaphysics to broad and timely public debates about human flourishing.
 Some programs are Notre Dame-based.
 We have two fully-funded Mellon PhD studentships, a program manager and a postdoctoral fellowship, in addition to several affiliated faculty, PhD students and undergraduate RAs.
-We run the GGL Fellows Program, serving 30-40 students each semester, and regularly offer workshops on teaching and philosophy outreach.
 Our biggest ND initiative is the God and the Good Life program.
+We also run the GGL Fellows Program, serving 30-40 students each semester, and regularly offer workshops on teaching and philosophy outreach.
+We are about to launch a major online virtue ethics outreach initiative with the ND Alumni Association, called ThinkND: Big Questions.

 Externally, we currently lead several major national/international projects funded by outside grants: